dat310-2023/info/exam/examproject.md

 | 28.04. | report | **deadline** |
 | 09.06. | code   | **deadline** |

+## Meeting

+To discuss your project, you can book a meeting: [here](https://outlook.office.com/bookwithme/user/90a9d200a112481b8677a71c1ab2a195%40uis.no/meetingtype/ZOtYLKR9KEOJaujOjA2wZw2?anonymous)

 ## Overview:
 For the exam project you are required to design and implement a complete web application, frontend and backend.